 Remember to also include an introduction and a conclusion to your entire course, as well as in each individual lesson.
 Reiteration is a good aid in learning processes.

 Consider adding assignments and activities as part of your course curriculum, to help the newly gained knowledge sink in.
 It’s recommended to start with a theoretical discussion, then to give some examples, and to follow up with an assignment at the very end.

 If you already have professional experience with your course topic, it’s likely that you’ve put together content about it in the past.
 Have you ever written a blog post or created a webinar about the subject?
 Maybe you host a podcast or run a YouTube channel for your business in which you’ve discussed similar themes?
 If so, go back to these materials.
 Repurposing existing content into your online course will help get you started and save a lot of valuable time.

 Based on the materials you’ve gathered and your outline and research from the previous steps, you can now create the actual content for your online course.
-Most courses use video as their main form of communication, which is what we’ll be discussing here.
+When it comes time to create online courses, most people use video as their main form of communication, which is what we’ll be discussing here.
 However, you can also use written content, audio recordings, slides - or a mix of a few different types of media.

 As a home-based business idea, creating an online course can be done with relatively simple equipment, and you don’t have to be a video production pro in order to create a high-quality course.
 After all, the level of education you provide is what matters most, and you can create quality content even if you’re working from home.

 You can film yourself speaking to the camera, record your screen while you talk in the background, or both.
 While your videos don’t have to be pixel perfect, we do recommend reading up on video tips for creating professional-looking content, as well as choosing the right type of camera and microphone for your needs.